-PCAT offers three tiers of telepsychiatry:
+TAP offers three tiers of telepsychiatry:

-In addition to the fee-based services described above, the following provider-to-provider consultation services are available at no cost:
+The following provider-to-provider consultation services are available at no cost:

 The Partnership Access Line (PAL) at Seattle Children's Hospital offers child and adolescent psychiatry consultation to providers in Washington and Wyoming.